This post may contain affiliate links.

 Greek salad is such a classic.
 The ingredients are simple, fresh and go together so well.
 Nowadays it’s fairly easy to replace feta cheese with a vegan version of it as there are options to buy that resemble the taste of it.
 I decided to put my version of this salad in a sandwich for occasions when you don’t want to eat a whole bowl of vegetables but still have a taste of this beautiful salad.
 I also like to spiralize the cucumber in the salad because it elevates the whole experience.

 You can also add a spread of choice to the sandwich.
-Spread some hummus, other bean dip or baba ganoush on the bottom and perhaps also on the upper part of the bread.
+Spread some hummus or baba ganoush on the bottom and perhaps also on the upper part of the bread.
 When you want to eat a whole salad instead of a sandwich, just increase the quantity of the ingredients for the salad and place a piece of bread as a side.
 If you wish to make a Cypriot Village salad, just add some chopped romaine lettuce to the mix.
 The classic greek salad has onions in it but I left them out because I don’t like to eat them that much.
 Feel free to personalise this sandwich your way.

 Vegan Greek Salad Sandwich